RishabhSharma333/SortVisuals/README.md

 It works by giving proper feedback messages as user proceeds to sort(places element from place to another).

-Even if you place an element at wrong place then also it continues to work by taking newly(wrong) made list as its initial input.
+Even if you place an element at wrong place , it continues to work by taking newly(wrong) made list as its initial input.

 To fill list with some elements ,use sidebar.